nicc777/k8s-kafka-experiment/experiments/README.md

 # Kill the port forwarding in Terminals 4 before proceeding...

 # Follow these steps after you followed the specific experiment cleanup instructions

-# IMPORTANT: Ensure you are back into the ./experiments directory from the project root directory perspective.
-If you were in a specific experiment directory, go back one level:
-cd ../

-# Delete the running Kafka components
-kubectl delete -f ./kafka-platform-deployments/application/kafka-platform.yaml

 # Cleanup the Memory caches and kafka operator
 curl -vvv -X POST -H 'Content-Type: application/json' -d '{"command":"delete"}' http://127.0.0.1:7091
 ```